KaveenPerera100/KaveenPerera100/README.md

 - 👋 Hi, I’m @KaveenPerera100
-- 👀 I’m interested in conding and gaming
+- 👀 I’m interested in coding and gaming
-- 🌱 I’m currently java and python
+- 🌱 I’m currently learning python and js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://www.instagram.com/kaveen_mr.kv_x/
+- 📫 How to reach me https://www.instagram.com/kaveen_mrkv_x/

 <!---
 KaveenPerera100/KaveenPerera100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.